• Skip to primary navigation

 Instructions

-• Wash and peel the sweet potatoes and carefully cut them into slices (discard the ends and outer skin).
+• Wash and peel the sweet potatoes and carefully cut them into slices then quarters (discard the ends and outer skin).

-• Using a skillet on medium heat, proceed to melt the butter and stir in the spices and coconut sugar
+• Using a skillet on medium heat, proceed to melt the butter.

 • Serve piping hot and enjoy!